vanandrew/Presentations/MEDIC/medic_presentation.md

 ## Relationship between echo time, phase and the field map

-The slope of the relationship between phase and echo time is the field map:
+Ideally, the slope of the relationship between phase and echo time is the field map:

 $$\phi(x,y) = \gamma \Delta B_0(x,y) t_{echo}$$